DOJ FBI Investigating Alex Jones And Roger Stone Over Roles In Riot At Capitol

-Category: World Politics Hits: 7We'll see if some of these Oath Keepers, who provided security for Stone prior to storming the Capitol on January 6th, end up flipping on him.
+Category: World Politics Hits: 9We'll see if some of these Oath Keepers, who provided security for Stone prior to storming the Capitol on January 6th, end up flipping on him.
 Here's the latest from The Washington Post: The Justice Department and FBI are investigating whether high-profile right-wing figures — including Roger Stone and Alex Jones — may have played a role in the Jan.
 6 Capitol breach as part of a broader look into the mind-set of those who committed violence and their apparent paths to radicalization, according to people familiar with the investigation.
 The investigation into potential ties between key figures in the riot and those who promoted former president Donald Trump’s false assertions that the election was stolen from him does not mean those who may have influenced rioters will face criminal charges, particularly given U.S. case law surrounding incitement and free speech, the people said.
 However, investigators also want to determine whether anyone who influenced them bears enough responsibility to justify potential criminal charges, such as conspiracy or aiding the effort, the officials said.
 That prospect is still distant and uncertain, they emphasized. [...]

 Read more https://crooksandliars.com/2021/02/doj-fbi-investigating-alex-jones-and-roger